redtexts/texts/rutgers_1916_the_left_wing.md

 party certainly is the best and unmistakable example.
 There evidently is no other alternative to the old "democracy" than a permanent and effective influence and control by the masses.
-We have so long worshipped [sic] the old forms of democracy that we can hardly imagine how to do without a complicated system of more or less independent leaders, but we must understand that the spirit and capacities necessary to have democratic mass control will develop gradually, together with
+We have so long worshipped the old forms of democracy that we can hardly imagine how to do without a complicated system of more or less independent leaders, but we must understand that the spirit and capacities necessary to have democratic mass control will develop gradually, together with